spring-guides/gs-securing-web/README.md

 }
 ```

 The `@EnableWebMvc` annotation configures much of Spring MVC.
 Meanwhile, the `addViewControllers()` method (overriding the method of the same name in `WebMvcConfigurerAdapter`) adds four view controllers.
-Two of the view controllers reference the view whose name is "home" (defined in `home.html`) and another references the view named "hello" (defined in `hello.html`).
+Two of the view controllers reference the view whose name is "home" (defined in `home.html`), and another references the view named "hello" (defined in `hello.html`).
 The fourth view controller references another view named "login".
 You'll create that view in the next section.

 At this point, you could jump ahead to the _[Run the application](#run)_ section and run the application.
-It will work near-perfectly (the logout link won't work, but otherwise it's a functioning Spring MVC application).
+The logout link won't work, but otherwise it's a functioning Spring MVC application.

-With the base simple web application created, now it's time to add security to it.
+With the base simple web application created, you can add security to it.

 <a name="initial"></a>
-Setup Spring Security
+Set up Spring Security
 ---------------------

 Suppose that you want to prevent unauthorized users from viewing the greeting page at "/hello".
-As it is now, if a user clicks the link on the home page, they'll be shown the greeting with no barriers to stop them.
-Therefore, you'll need to add a barrier that forces the user to sign in before seeing that page.
+As it is now, if users click the link on the home page, they see the greeting with no barriers to stop them.
+You need to add a barrier that forces the user to sign in before seeing that page.

-To do that, you'll need to configure Spring Security in the application.
-Here's a security configuration that will ensure that only authenticated users can see the secret greeting:
+You do that by configuring Spring Security in the application.
+Here's a security configuration that ensures that only authenticated users can see the secret greeting:

 `src/main/java/hello/WebSecurityConfig.java`
 ```java